mkdevops-se/web-template-react/README.md

 # `web-template-react`

-GitHub repo template for generating a web component repo with a Next.js-React project, for a similar Vue template, see sibling repo [`web-template-vue`](https://github.com/mkdevops-se/web-template-vue).
+GitHub repo template for generating a web component repo with a Next.js-React project, for a similar Vue template see sibling repo [`web-template-vue`](https://github.com/mkdevops-se/web-template-vue).

 ## Getting Started